InspectlyMads/cameraly/README.md

 ## Credits

-Built with ❤️ by the Cameraly team.
+Built with ❤️ by the Inspectly team.

 Special thanks to all [contributors](https://github.com/InspectlyMads/cameraly/graphs/contributors) who have helped make this package better.